dantheand/programmable-keyboard/README.md

 ##### Layer 6: Mac Spacebar Shortcuts
 This is my workhorse shortcut layer.
 It is accessed by holding down spacebar from the home layer.
 A couple of keys are mapped to standard OS shortcuts, but most are used in conjunction with PyCharm-defined custom keyboard shortcuts.
 Hyper (Shift, Ctrl, Alt, and OS key simultaneously pressed) key is used as a modifier to prevent clashes with any existing PyCharm shortcuts.
-Keys in this section are best grouped by functionality.
+Keys in this section are grouped by functionality.

 OS Navigation:
 - D and F are to switch left and right between desktops